benjamin-feron/goalkicker-looter/README.md

 ```
 $ ./goalkicker-looter.sh [OPTIONS] [NAME]

   Name:                  Book name.
-To list available books, use -n or --name option.
+To list available books, use -l or --list option.
                          If not specified, will download all books.
   Options:
     -d, --destination    Destination directory, default: ./books.